nyc-crh/site/content/topics/who-governs-schools/mayoral-control/_index.md

 layout: who-governs
 graphicTitle: 2002-today; Mayoral control of schools
 graphicImg: mayoral-control-graphic.jpg
 graphicImgAlt: Diagram showing the relationship between voters, the mayor, community education council, panel on education policy and the school system
+graphicImgCaption:
+graphicImgDescr: >
+ Diagram titled "Who governs NYC schools?
+Mayoral Control of Schools,  2002-today."
+A flow chart depicts a simplified version of the system.
+Voters elect the mayor, has the power to appoint the chancellor and the majority of the members of the Panel on Education Policy.
+The Chancellor has authority over hiring district superintendents, who hire principals and teachers to teach the students.
+Voters elect borough presidents, who each appoint one member of the panel on education policy.
+Parents elect Community Education Councils.
+Starting in 2022, the Community Education Councils together selected five members of the Panel on Education Policy.
 graphicTitle2:
 graphicImg2:
 graphicImgAlt2: